Updated March 30, 2022

 Companies have good reason to dread unmotivated, disengaged, unhappy employees.
 An unhappy worker is less likely to be participate in company social events and more likely to leave the business before developing professionally.

-Only 10% of employees say that they would have more trust in their company if monitoring software was used to track their work.
+Only 10% of employees said that they would have more trust in their company if monitoring software was used to track their work in 2020.

 Experts say that introducing employee tracking software can erode employees’ trust in their company.